keycloakify/oidc-spa/examples/angular-kitchensink/README.md

 The public page demonstrates optional authentication.
 The protected page lets you add, complete, and delete your todos.
 All requests use the same-origin `/api` paths in development and production.
 Data resets on server restart (including server reloads while developing) and is not shared across server processes.

 DPoP remains enabled in `src/main.ts`; the API validates both ordinary bearer tokens and DPoP proofs.
-Behind a trusted reverse proxy, set `TRUST_PROXY=true` only when the proxy sanitizes forwarded headers and direct client access to the backend is prevented.
-This lets validation reconstruct the external URL for DPoP; local development uses the direct request URL.
+The `getUser()` helper follows the Express guide with `trustProxy: true`, allowing it to reconstruct the public request URL behind Vercel's proxy.
+If you host it elsewhere, your proxy must sanitize forwarded headers; disable this option when serving untrusted requests directly.

 ## Server rendering